-Each house holds an Organizational Session in January after a new legislature is elected.
-The chief business of this session is election of leaders, adoption of rules and organization of standing committees, including selection of their membership and chairs.
-In the not-toodistant past, the Governor had the most important role in the election of the House Speaker and assignment of committee chairs, and the Lt.
-Governor had the major voice in the organization ofthe Senate, including assignments to committees and selection of committee chairs.
-Today, both houses select their own leadership (the Speaker of the House and the President Pro Tempore in the Senate), and that leadership has responsibility for the The Lt.
-Governor is committee system. presiding officer of the Senate, voting in the case of a tie and performing other duties specified in Senate Rules.
+Each house holds an Organizational Session.
+The chief business of this session is election of leaders, adoption of Rules, and the organizing of standing committees, including selection of their membership and chairs.
+In the not too distant past, the Governor had a role in the election of the House Speaker and assignment of committee chairs and the Lieutenant Governor had the major voice in the organization of the Senate, including assignment to committees and committee chairs.
+Today, both houses select their own leadership (the President Pro Tempore in the Senate) and that leadership has taken over these functions.
+The Lieutenant Governor remains presiding officer and votes in case of a tie and has other duties set out by Senate Rules.
 Legislators and legislative observers agree that in the Senate new committees have been created for the purpose of offering chairmanships to potential supporters in the leadership election process.

-Every legislature is different, but the methods of organization tend to center around the committees and political parties.
-Although seniority systems may be in place, the stronger the political parties, the more likely the committee system, seniority, and political party are linked.
-(One-party states, including Alabama during most of the 20th century, tended to center organization on leader-based and other factional divisions such as geographic regions, urban-rural orientation, or race.)
+Although every legislature is different, the methods of organization tend to center around the committees and political parties.
+Seniority systems may also be in place.
+The stronger the political parties, the more likely the committee system, seniority and political party are linked.
+(One-party states, including Alabama during most of the 20th Century, tended to center organization around leader-based and other factional divisions such as geographic regions, urban-rural orientation, etc.)

-Legislators in interviews occasionally speculated about moving toward the U.S. congressional system.
-In the Congress, party caucuses select party leaders.
+Legislators in Interviews occasionally speculated about moving toward the U.S. congressional system.
+In the Congress party caucuses select party leaders.
 The head of each party in the U.S. House is nominated for Speaker, and the majority party candidate wins.
-In the Senate, where the Vice President is presiding officer, the majority party's caucus selects the Majority Leader.
-Like the Speaker, the Senate Majority Leader has the major responsibility for running his/her chamber and party.
+In the Senate where the Vice President is presiding officer, the majority party's caucus selects the Majority Leader.
+Like the Speaker, the Senate Majority Leader has the major responsibility for running his/her chamber and his/her party.

 Membership on congressional committees is, with a few exceptions, allocated to each party based on party ratios in the chamber.
 Each party names its own membership to committees.
-Considerations in the assignments are seniority (length of continuous service in the chambers and length of continuous service committee). expertise, preferences, political party needs, likelihood of reelection, and more.
-Members who serve on a committee generally are guaranteed to return to that committee in the next session.
+Considerations in the assignments are seniority (length of continuous service in the chambers and length of continuous service on the committee), expertise, personal preferences, political party needs, likelihood of reelection, and more.
+Members who serve on a committee generally are guaranteed returning to that committee in the next session.
 Members can be expected to build expertise in policy areas and to bring some institutional memory to current topics.

 The majority party in each chamber of Congress chairs all committees and subcommittees in that chamber.
 Committee seniority generally is the most important consideration in determining which majority member becomes chair.
-A member may chair only one committee, and term limits on chairmanships are now in place in the House.
+A member may chair only one committee, and limits on service as a chair are now in place in the House.
 (Edwards, 2006, Chapter 19)

-The more professional state legislatures tend to organizational arrangements resembling those in Congress, but do not necessarily limit terms of committee chairs.
-Professional legislatures also tend toward committees (and subcommittees) with clear jurisdictions outlined in chamber rules.
-The committees tend to have their own rules, operating budgets, and large staffs.
-Most scholars do not classify Alabama as one of the professional states.
-(NCSL, See Selected References.)
+The more professional state legislatures tend to similar organizational arrangements as those discussed above but not necessarily term limits on chairs.
+Professionalized legislatures also tend toward committees (and subcommittees) with clear jurisdictions outlined in chamber rules, and the committees tend to have their own rules, operating budgets, and large staffs.
+Most scholars do not classify Alabama as one of these professional states.
+(NCSL, See Selected References)